 Aptly named because it resembles the iconic feature found on the 37th president of the United States, the Nixon nose is one of the least common nose shapes.

 This prominent nose type is marked by its straight bridge, which curves at the end with a wider tip.
 Less than 1 percent of the population surveyed in Prof. Tamir’s study had a Nixon nose.

 Found in less than 0.5 percent of the population, this rare nose shape is defined by its rounded, curved tip, which often protrudes outward to create a bulbous, circular silhouette at the bottom of the nose.

-The most famous examples of celebrities with bulbous nose are Bill Clinton and Aussie Actor Leo McKern, with the bulbous nose commonly used as an exaggerated feature in caricatures and cartoons.
+The most famous examples of celebrities with the bulbous nose are Bill Clinton and Aussie Actor Leo McKern, with the bulbous nose commonly used as exaggerated feature in caricatures and cartoons.

 Though not technically its own nose shape, the combo nose takes components from various different nose shapes to create a unique silhouette.
 As you may have noticed, some celebs were listed twice as nose-shape examples, proving that even the rich and famous have nose shapes that don’t necessarily fall into a specific category.

 For example, Barbra Streisand is a good example of a celeb who (pre-rhinoplasty) had a hawk-shaped nose with a bump.
 Those with combo noses prove that noses are like snowflakes, no two are exactly the same.

 Models With Big Noses

 - Lea Michele Sarfati is an American actress, singer, songwriter, and author, and she is also famous for her big nose.

 - Uma Karuna Thurman is also a famous American actress, producer, and fashion model with a big nose.